Geometric Floquet Condition for Quantum Adiabaticity: Introduction

-Quantum adiabatic theorem guides most of our understanding of quantum dynamics near equilibrium \cite{ehrenfest1916,born1928}, underpinning a broad spectrum of theories and applications ranging from Gell-Mann and Low theorem \cite{PhysRev.84.350} to adiabatic quantum computation \cite{doi:10.1126/science.1057726}.
-Adiabaticity is considered possible when the dynamics is sufficiently slow, i.e., when a system is ``quasi-static''.
-This understanding would preclude all periodically driven systems with fast periods.
-Periodically driven quantum systems, also known as Floquet systems, are ubiquitous in applications and continue to attract attentions theoretically and experimentally (see \cite{grifoni1998, bukov2015universal,eckardt2017,oka2019floquet} for reviews).
-Because most of the dynamics of Floquet systems can be effectively described by a time-independent Floquet Hamiltonian, it is natural to ask whether quantum adiabatic theorem can also be generalized to Floquet systems.
+The quantum adiabatic theorem (QAT) \cite{ehrenfest1916,born1928} is a cornerstone of near-equilibrium quantum dynamics, underpinning results and applications ranging from the Gell-Mann--Low theorem \cite{PhysRev.84.350} to adiabatic quantum computation \cite{doi:10.1126/science.1057726}.
+In its usual form, QAT supports the intuition that adiabatic evolution requires ``slow'' driving, so that the system changes quasi-statically.
+This intuition becomes ambiguous in periodically driven (Floquet) systems, which are ubiquitous in applications and continue to attract sustained theoretical and experimental attention (see, e.g., \cite{grifoni1998,bukov2015universal,eckardt2017,oka2019floquet} for reviews).
+Because Floquet dynamics over one period is encoded in a time-independent stroboscopic description, it is natural to ask whether adiabatic following can also be formulated---and guaranteed---in a way that explicitly exploits time periodicity.